Knowledge base

 Refer to this other guide to manage this type of record in a DNS zone.

-If you use other mail providers in addition to Infomaniak, you must obtain their SPF and then merge it with Infomaniak's according to a specific syntax.
+If you use other email providers in addition to Infomaniak, you need to obtain their SPF and then merge it with Infomaniak's according to a specific syntax.

 v=spf1 include:spf.infomaniak.ch -all